-Council is accepting and reviewing event permit applications.
-Social gatherings are to follow the current restrictions as set by the Victoria State Government.
-A comprehensive list of “Restricted Activity Directions (Non-Melbourne)” is a valuable resource.
+We are accepting and reviewing event permit applications.
+Social gatherings must follow the current restrictions set by the Victoria State Government.

 Council land includes facilities such as:

 - Council buildings

 - Sporting reserves

 - Car parks

 Council must be notified of all events (excluding small family celebrations) held on public land in the municipality before the event is advertised.
 A public event is an organised public gathering for a common purpose which is conducted on a one-off or periodic basis, open to members of the public, publicly announced or advertised, and may be subject to specific license, approvals or permits.The event organiser is required to complete an Event Permit Application Form and COVID-19 Management Plan for Events.
 Please ensure approval timeframes are adhered to which starts from a minimum of 8 weeks (depending on the nature of your event).

 As the event organiser, it is your responsibility to ensure that all required permits are obtained from Council and any relevant legislation is complied with.

 A Guide to holding an event in Moorabool